 One of the earliest thoughts by investigators was the possibility of a serial killer.
 The previous year, a series of horrible murders had taken place in the Midwest.
 In the fall of 1911, every two weeks whole families had been slaughtered in their beds without apparent reason.
 These included the families of the Burnhams and the Waynes in Colorado Springs in September, the killing of a family in Monmouth, Illinois two weeks later, a culminated in the murder of the Showman family in Ellsworth, Kansas on October 15, 1911.
 The next year, another similar murder occurred in Paola, Kansas on June 5, 1912, just four days before Villisca.
 Though there were similarities in these gruesome killings, interest in the serial killer theory soon faded and was largely forgotten.

 Every stranger or transient to the small town were also suspects.
 One such man was Andy Sawyer.
 A transient that moved from job to job, he gained temporary work for the Burlington Railroad on the very morning of the murder.
-According to the rail crew, he purchased a newspaper which headlined the murders and w “was much interested in it.”
+According to the rail crew, he purchased a newspaper that headlined the murders and “was much interested in it.”
 The crew also complained that Sawyer slept with his clothes on with an axe close by and was a loner.
-Afterwards, he talked much about the Villisca murders and whether or not a killer had been apprehended.
+Afterward, he talked much about the Villisca murders and whether or not a killer had been apprehended.
 He also told the crew foreman that he had been in Villisca that Sunday night and was afraid he may be a suspect which was why he left.

-The crews foreman, Thomas Dyer, was suspicious and turned him over to the sheriff on June 18, 1912.
+The crew’s foreman, Thomas Dyer, was suspicious and turned him over to the sheriff on June 18, 1912.
 The foreman would later testify that before he turned Sawyer over to authorities, that he walked up behind him and Sawyer was rubbing his head with both hands, then all of the sudden jumped up and said to himself “I will cut your god damn heads off,” while making striking motions with his axe and hitting the piles in front of him.

 Though Sawyer’s name often came up often in Grand Jury testimonies, he was eventually dismissed as it was found that he was actually in Osceola, Iowa on the night of the murder.
 The alibi was extremely tight as he had been arrested for vagrancy at 11:00 pm that evening.